yukomath/Skin-Cancer-Classification/README.md

 A pretrained ResNet18 model was used as the backbone for image classification.
 The final fully connected layer was replaced with a 7-class output layer corresponding to the skin lesion categories.

 ResNet18 was chosen because this task requires image classification only (not detection or segmentation), and because it provides a good balance between performance and computational efficiency.
-This allows training on a limited computing environment such as Google Colab.
+This allows training on a resource-constrained environments.

 ---